Hit the X to close...

-A well implemented database is reliable, accurate and efficient.
+The importance of a robust database design cannot be overstated.
+A meticulously implemented database serves as the backbone for any business, offering unparalleled reliability, accuracy, and efficiency.
 It also supports analysis, reporting and management.
 This is critical for business as it:

-The process of database design requires understanding how a business works and how it generates, consumes and stores its data.
+The inception of a robust database design begins with a deep understanding of the business — its operations, data generation and consumption mechanisms, and existing workflows.
 Often the business will have a common language that defines what it does and gives an insight into how it operates.
 We can make a start on designing a database after.
 This lets us make a start by asking a set of very simple questions:

 Of course it’s also true that a company may already have a data system in place.
 These questions may have already been answered during the original project but asking them again sets the scene for new work, changes and improvements.